People looking at the flower

 Kerry Wixted

 Kerry Wixted is a Maryland naturalist with over 15 years’ experience studying flora and fauna of Maryland.
-She currently works as the Amphibian, Reptile, and Invasive Species Program manager for the Association of Fish and Wildlife Agencies and has previously worked for the Maryland Department of Natural Resources in multiple roles in their Wildlife and Heritage Service.
-Kerry holds degrees in Wildlife and Fisheries Management (B.S.) and Biology (M.S.) and has a certificate in teaching adult education.
+Kerry works for the Association of Fish and Wildlife Agencies as the Amphibian, Reptile, and Invasive Species Program Manager while also serving as the State Agencies coordinator for the Partners in Amphibian and Reptile Conservation (PARC).
+She has previously worked for the Maryland Department of Natural Resources and has taught classes for Nature Forward’s Natural History Field Studies Program.
+Kerry holds a B.S. degree in Wildlife and Fisheries Management from Frostburg State University, and a M.S. degree in Biology from West Virginia University.